imr-framework/OCTOPUS/paper.md

 and degradation in the reconstructed image [@LukPat2001].
 Images acquired using long readout trajectories and/or at high fields where the field homogeneity is lower, are more prone to this problem.
-However, such an acquisition scenario also delivers desirable properties, such as short scanning times, gradient efficiency, motion tolerance and better signal-to-noise ratio [@Chen2008].
+However, such acquisition scenarios also deliver desirable properties, such as short scanning times, gradient efficiency, motion tolerance and better signal-to-noise ratio [@Chen2008].